 The most favorite attraction here is Mammoth Mountain.
 This world-renowned ski resort averages 400 inches of snowfall and 300 days of sunshine a year.
-With such winter appropriate conditions, you can enjoy snow and the best skiing in California well into spring months.
+With such winter appropriate conditions, you can enjoy the snow and the best skiing in California well into spring months.

-Yosemite National Park
+6. Yosemite National Park

-Snowy mountain peaks, frozen waterfall, mounds of snow everywhere you look – sunny California certainly transforms into a winter wonderland in Yosemite National Park.
+Snowy mountain peaks, frozen waterfalls, mounds of snow everywhere you look – sunny California certainly transforms into a winter wonderland in Yosemite National Park.
 And with this new look comes a myriad of winter sports.
 From skiing to snowboarding and snow tubing, the park keeps all its visitors busy and entertained.

-Sequoia National Park
+7. Sequoia National Park

-Kings Canyon National Park
+8. Kings Canyon National Park

 While you can visit Sequoia and Kings Canyon National Park in one day most of the year, the winter conditions and heavy snowfalls put a halt on your travel plans.
 A section of the highway that connects both of these parks remains closed during this time.

 The Best Places to Find Snow in Northern California

 The snow season in Northern California usually starts in early October.
 The fresh powder envelopes the highest peaks of the Lake Tahoe area, signaling of a quick arrival of the heavy snowfalls.
 The last snow of the season falls in June.
-However, the new layers of the winter wonderland often stop coming in May.
+However, the new layers of the winter wonderland often stop coming only in May.

-Eldorado National Forest
+10. Eldorado National Forest

 For the winter-loving residents of California, it only means more snow to have snowball fights, build snowmen, and sled until they can’t move.
-Apparently, even the Golden State can’t resist the joy and magic of winter with its heavy snowfalls.
+Apparently, even the Golden State can’t resist the joy and magic of the winter with its heavy snowfalls.